CarlGroth/Carl-Bot/readme.md

 Ban a user from using a specific subcommand `!plonk <@user> <command> <subcommand>`

-This ONLY disables the subcommand, disabling `!temp home` means `!temp` still works etc. If you specify a tag alias it will automatically convert it to the actual command name.
+This ONLY disables the subcommand, disabling `!temp home` means `!temp` still works etc. If you specify a command alias it will automatically convert it to the actual command name.

 Display all plonked users by typing `!plonks`